For an education that is meaningful

 Curricular programmes

-Foundations Programme
+Foundations programme

 We have been working closely with schools to develop an understanding of the qualitatively different education needed for children in the Foundational years.
 Foundational numeracy develops through a process of engagement in purposeful activities.
 Concrete materials play a pivotal role in this process of engagement – of making, enquiring and finding patterns.